Hibiscus Tea

 Petals washed with water.

-Boil 3 cups of water in medium-sized saucepan water and once it comes to a rolling boil, remove it from heat.
+Boil 3 cups of water in a medium-sized saucepan, then remove it from the heat once it comes to a rolling boil.

 water boiling in a pan.